Window Preventive Care and Maintenance

 HOW TO CLEAN YOUR GLASS

-Before cleaning the exterior surface of glass it is important to identify if you have Andersen® 400 Series products that come standard with High-Performance Low E4 glass.
-This type of glass has low-maintenance exterior coating and removable protective film.
+Before cleaning the exterior surface of the glass it is important to identify if you have Andersen® 400 Series products that come standard with High-Performance Low E4 glass.
+This type of glass has a low-maintenance exterior coating and removable protective film.
 The low-maintenance exterior coating is highly durable but may be damaged if abrasive or hard objects are used for cleaning.

-DO NOT use metal razor blades to clean glass or remove paint/stain from glass surface.
+DO NOT use metal razor blades to clean glass or remove paint/stain from the glass surface.
 Scratching of the exterior glass surface could damage the low-maintenance coating.

 DO NOT allow any sealants (including silicone) to contact the exterior glass surface.
 Sealants may cause damage to the exterior low-maintenance coating of the glass.